 What I love about Saint Joe's is the theatre program and my friends. —Jack

 The primary responsibility of the choir is to provide music for the monthly First Friday Liturgies.
 However, the choir also participates in many all-school functions both in and out of the building, providing music for prayer services, concerts and assemblies.

 The choir, directed by Mrs. Judith Pratt rehearses once a week on Wednesdays from 2:40-3:15 in the Music Room.
 In addition to singing at the monthly masses, the choir is featured in the school concerts in December and May and at other functions throughout the school year.

 Saint Joseph Elementary School Band

-New in the 2018-19 school year, Paul Effman Music will lead our band program for the elementary school.
+Paul Effman Music will once again lead our band program for the elementary school.
 Students are grouped by instrument and level of performance.
 The band meets weekly for 30 minutes altogether, and then will additionally meet in small group for lessons.
 The Saint Joseph Elementary School band will host host two concerts through the year: the Christmas Performance and Spring Concerts.